-I’ve been a voracious reader all my life.
-When I became a writer in my 30s, I depended on my eyesight for reading, plus research, writing and editing.
+All my life, I’ve been a voracious reader.
+In my thirties, when I began writing for a living, I depended on my eyesight for reading, research, writing, and editing.

-In 1996, I lost the use of my right eye from wet macular degeneration, but I was still able to read using my “good” left eye and low vision aids.
+In 1996, I lost the use of my right eye from wet macular degeneration.
+However, I was still able to read using my “good” left eye and low vision aids.

-Then on the morning of August 13, 2001, all that changed.
+Then on the morning of August 13, 2003, all that changed.
 I woke up and couldn’t see out of either eye.
-That afternoon in my retinal specialist’s office, I learned I had hemorraghed in my good left eye.
-It was then I heard the worst news of my life: “My friend, you are now legally blind,” said my doctor.
-My life, and Sandra’s, had changed dramatically.
+That afternoon, in my retinal specialist’s office, I learned I had hemorraghed in my “good” left eye.
+It was then he told me the worst news: “My friend, you are now legally blind.”
+From that moment on, Sandra’s and my life changed dramatically.

 Many years later, someone told me about the National Library Service (NLS) at the Library of Congress… a free braille and talking book library service for people with low vision, blindness, or a physical disability that prevents them from reading or holding the printed page.
-I applied, was accepted, and the NLS sent me a special Talking Book machine to use to listen to audio books on specially-formatted cartridges (see photo above).
-The NLS sends me a quarterly catalog; I select the books I’m interested in (Sandra reads the catalogs to me), and the NLS delivers the cartridges to me in the mail, postage-free.
+I applied, was accepted, and the NLS sent me a special Talking Book machine to listen to audio books on specially-formatted cartridges (see photo above).
+Now the NLS sends me a quarterly catalog; Sandra reads the catalog to me; I select the books I’m interested in, and the NLS mails the cartridges to me.

 This service has probably saved my life – and my mind.
 It’s now possible for me to continue to “read” (in a manner of speaking) and continue to learn.
-If you know of someone who may benefit from this service, here is the link for how to apply: https://www.loc.gov/nls/
+I suggest if you know of someone who may benefit from this service, here is the link for how to apply: https://www.loc.gov/nls/

-Following is a short list of some of the books I’ve particularly enjoyed listening to.
-Most of these titles are probably available from Amazon in a print or ebook edition.
+Following is a list of the books I’ve particularly enjoyed listening to.
+It’s likely most of these titles are also available from Amazon.

 THE INTERNET IS NOT THE ANSWER, Andrew Keen